max-sixty/pytest-accept/README.md

 # pytest-accept

-pytest-accept replaces existing python doctest outputs with their results from running the code.
-It'll save time and toil — rather than copying & pasting results from the command line, you can jump to reviewing the diffs between existing and proposed outputs in version control.
+pytest-accept replaces existing doctest outputs with whatever running the input returns.

+Even if you don't change your approach to testing, it'll save you time and toil when working with doctests — rather than copying & pasting results from the command line, you can jump to reviewing the diffs between existing and proposed outputs in version control.

 ## What it does